 My students work in math tubs at the end of each day.
 I teach math as my last subject because I love ending the day with play.

-I have 10 tubs.
+I have 10 activitiesz.
 I turn them over once every two weeks.
 For the beginning of the year I let the children explore all of the manipulatives they will be asked to work with.
 This lets the students get the "play" out so when it is teaching time they have been prepared to work.

 Each tub has a skills based activity that reinforces something taught in class.

-Some skills I have in tubs are:
+Some skills I have are:

 Some questions I have been asked:

 Yes, it was the first year.
 Now I know what skills are reviewed when so I just pull the materials and go.

 "Where do you get the different ideas every two weeks to change out just your math tubs?"

 I looked at our Daily Math Journals and pulled skills that they children should continually review.
 Ex. patterning, counting, grouping, addition, subtraction, graphing, etc.

 Practice makes perfect!
 Also, many months, the same skills are in a few different buckets.